muratk5n/thirdwave/en/tweets/2022/week31.md

 ---

-If China consumes twice as much energy as India with about same amt of people, that means they are producing something in excess, and that something is goods for the world.
+If China consumes five times as much energy as India with about same amt of people, that means they are producing something in excess, and that something is goods for the world.
 The energy to make that stuff mostly comes from dirty coal.

 It seems to me some developed countries simply shifted their polluting over to China and think they are scotfree. if they really cared about